weijiewong27/Hack-Cambridge/README.md

-# Hack Cambridge Project: Mask Detection App
+# Hack Cambridge Project: Mask Detection App (MaskerAID)
 The global pandemic, corona virus has caused government authorities at all levels to take decisive actions to flatten the curve of the global pandemic
 One of such initiative is the compulsory use of **Face Mask**.
 Currently there are efforts by government and business owners to check if people are putting on fce mask or not.
 This project aim to solve that problem by automatically checking if a person is putting on face mask or not